Materials-Consortia/OPTIMADE/optimade.md

 Info endpoints provide introspective information, either about the API implementation itself, or about specific entry types.

-Info endpoints are constructed by appending "**info**" to any of:
+There are two types of info endpoints:

-1. the base URL (e.g., <http://example.com/optimade/v0.9/info/>)
+1. the base URL (e.g., <http://example.com/optimade/v0.9/info>)
-2. type-specific entry listing endpoints (e.g., <http://example.com/optimade/v0.9/structures/info/>)
+2. type-specific entry listing endpoints (e.g., <http://example.com/optimade/v0.9/info/structures>)

 The types and output content of these info endpoints are described in more detail in the subsections below.
 Common for them all are that the `data` field SHOULD return only a single resource object.